 Does your cat need a new hiding place?

-Join the Paw Points® Reward Program, and earn enough points to score rewards like a FREE leopard kitty camper lined with soft microfleece for a cozy hideaway.
-Check out the Paw Points® catalog to find other rewards that will make your cat purr with joy.
+Join the Paw Points® Reward Program, and earn points to score awesome rewards.
+Check out the Paw Points® catalog to find rewards that will make your cat purr with joy.

 If you just adopted a little kitten or an adult cat (good for you on both scores!), you might be wondering about her behavior at a certain age.
 Is this normal?
 Should she have more or less energy?
 How long do I have to spend with my feline favorite?
 While every cat is unique — that’s part of why we love them — there are six pretty common stages to a cat’s exciting life.